invertedv/goMortgage/README.md

 experience building these models.
 See my [linkedIn](www.linkedin.com/in/will-alexander-data-scientist) profile for more about me.

 goMortgage is unusual in many dimensions.
+It's a one-stop modeling platform that will build both the modeling dataset and the model.

 It's:

    - **A special purpose app.**<br>
 goMortgage is an app.
 The specification of the model ('specs' file) is provided to it in a text file.
 Changing features of